robert-rc2i/ptq-client-webapp/README.md

 You need to install this on the same computer of the running instance of Pianoteq

 #### First install
-In the folder of your choice, launch the following command from a terminal window.
-In a folder of your choice perform the following:
+In the folder of your choice, type the following commands from a terminal window.

     git clone https://github.com/robert-rc2i/ptq-client-webapp.git
     cd ptq-client-webapp